STS-114: In-flight repair

 On the third EVA of the mission, two areas on the underside of the shuttle where photographic surveying identified protruding gap fillers were dealt with.
 According to NASA, the gap fillers, which each serve different purposes, are not required for reentry.
-One filler prevents "chattering" of tiles during ascent, which would occur due to the sonic booms from the noses of the solid rocket boosters and the external fuel tank.
+One filler prevents "chattering" of tiles during ascent, which would occur due to the shock waves from the noses of the solid rocket boosters and the external fuel tank.
 The other, in a different location where there is a wider gap between tiles, simply functions to reduce the gap size between tiles, which in turn reduces heat transfer to the shuttle.
 Even without this filler NASA did not expect the increased heat to cause a problem during reentry (it is present to avoid a level of heating which would only be problematic if experienced many times over a vehicle's design life).
 Since the gap fillers are not necessary for re-entry, it was acceptable to simply pull them out.
 An overview of the situation, including procedures for dealing with the protrusions, were sent electronically to the crew and printed aboard the shuttle.
 The crew were also able to watch uploaded videos of NASA personnel on the ground demonstrating the repair techniques.
 Both the videos and 12-page procedure document were also made publicly available via NASA's website.

 During the third EVA, both fillers were successfully removed with less than a pound of force and without the need to use any tools.
 Stephen K. Robinson gave a running commentary of his work: "I'm grasping it and I'm pulling it and it's coming out very easily" ...
 "It looks like this big patient is cured".